fredvs/pianonote/README.md

 # PianoNote
 Gives the frequency of piano note.
 Or gives nearest note of a frequency.
+Does calculation for each note or use pre-calculated frequency table.

 For english (a,b,c,...) or solfege (do,re,mi,...) notation.